-On paper, it seems clear that she did not meet all of the eligibility requirements for the supplier's lifetime guarantee.
+On paper, it seems clear that Miss W did not meet all of the eligibility requirements for the supplier's lifetime guarantee.
 But I can also see from the terms and conditions that it was possible for customers to re-qualify for the guarantee scheme in certain circumstances.
-Given all the detailed testimony Ms M has given us about her circumstances and what she says the supplier told her about pausing her treatment, in this case, I am persuaded that it is more likely than not that the supplier would have supported her in re-qualifying for the guarantee scheme.
+Based on photographic evidence provided by Miss W, I find that she did complete at least one 'smile check in' with the supplier.
+I acknowledge that she hadn't ordered and paid for retainers, but as the evidence suggests she was still being provided with sets of aligners in December 2023, that isn't surprising.
+Overall, in this case, I am persuaded that it is more likely than not that the supplier would have supported Miss W in re-qualifying for the guarantee scheme.
+In saying that, I am particularly mindful of the email from the supplier dated 6 December 2023 saying that a further set of aligners were being sent to her.

 But, given the stage of treatment she was at, that guarantee would never have given her the option of a refund of the treatment costs.
-It's clear from the information I have that a refund was only available for the first 30 days after Ms M began her treatment in 2023, and only if Ms M had not opened or used any of the aligners.
-So it would not be fair or reasonable for me to tell HFL that it should now provide Ms M with a full refund to recompense her for the supplier going into administration.
+It's clear from the information I have that a refund was only available for the first 30 days after Miss W began her treatment at the start of 2023, and only if Miss W had not opened or used any of the aligners.
+So it would not be fair or reasonable for me to tell HFL that it should now provide Miss W with a full refund to recompense her for the supplier going into administration.
 The supplier itself would never have been contractually obliged to do that.